 When a community starts to make decisions about which structures to relocate after a disaster or which mitigation projects it should invest in pre-disaster, they should consider funding availability.
 Knowing where to prioritize spending requires some basic knowledge of what is covered under insurance policies, which projects will be eligible for federal reimbursement through the Public Assistance Program, which projects can be funded through grant programs, and what financial reserves can be targeted for grant matching funds or local investment.
 When a community begins to address its infrastructure issues as part of the initial planning process or as a pre-disaster implementation action, it can launch an assessment of county or municipal insurance policies to determine which facilities are covered and for what extent of damage.
 They can then use this assessment to make decisions about increasing coverage or financing repairs to uninsured structures.
-They can also determine whether mitigation enhancements would be needed.
+They can also determine whether mitigation enhancements would be covered under current policies and Public Assistance or whether additional funding would be needed.